LaurentMazare/tensorflow-ocaml/README.md

 ### Get the TensorFlow Library

-The opam package starting from version 0.0.8 requires the version 1.0 of the TensorFlow library to be installed on your system under the name `libtensorflow.so`.
+The opam package starting from version 0.0.8 requires the version 1.0 of the TensorFlow library to be installed on your system under the name `libtensorflow.so` (the current github tip requires 1.2).
 Two possible ways to obtain it are:

 * __Build the library from source__.
 Perform the following steps: